cpjobling/eg-150-textbook/fourier_series/3/exp_fs2.md

 ### Line Spectra for Exp.
 FS

-When the Exponential Fourier series are known it is useful to plot the amplitude and phase of the harmonics on a frequency scale.
+When the exponential Fourier series are known it is useful to plot the amplitude and phase of the harmonics on a frequency scale.

 +++ {"slideshow": {"slide_type": "notes"}}